Frequently Asked Questions

 What kind of sheet music will I find on Music and Theory?

-Music and Theory contains an ever-growing collection of sheet music including all-new original pieces and arrangements of long-time favorites, classics, and more.
-Pieces range in difficulty from beginner to advanced, and genres include Holiday, Classical, Patriotic, Rags / Jazz / Blues, Religious, World, Traditional / Folk, Contemporary, and Exercises / Technique.
+Music and Theory contains an ever-growing collection of sheet music including all-new original pieces, arrangements of long-time favorites, and reformatted historic works.
+Pieces range in difficulty from beginner to advanced, and genres include Holiday, Classical, Patriotic, Rags / Jazz / Blues, Religious, Film / TV / Theatre, Popular Music, World, Traditional / Folk, Contemporary, and Exercises / Technique.
 New pieces are uploaded regularly, and currently available products are also regularly reviewed and updated as necessary.

 Do you have any original music, or only arrangements?

 Original compositions and arrangements can both be found on Music and Theory.
+Original historic works can also be found on the site.
 New music is added to the site regularly (both originals and arrangements), so be sure to check back often!

 Why do you have so many arrangements?